Business Tax - General FAQs

 Before contacting the Department of Revenue regarding the receipt of your preprinted voucher book, please visit our website specifically dedicated to voucher books.
 This website will explain about voucher books, including the anticipated mail dates for the preprinted voucher book, on all tax types.

-You may also obtain generic forms by visiting our tax forms page or by calling (800) 877-6881 to have the form(s) sent to you by mail.
+You may also obtain generic forms by visiting our tax forms page.

 If you still have questions, please check out other Business Tax FAQs.